3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 The retirement benefit obligation recognised in the Balance Sheet represents the present value of the defined benefit obligation as adjusted for unrecognised past service cost, and as reduced by the fair value of scheme assets, if any.
 Any asset resulting from this calculation is limited to the present value of available refunds and reductions in future contributions to the scheme.

-A defined contribution plan is a postemployment benefit plan under which an entity pays specified contributions to a separate entity and has no obligation to pay any further amounts.
-The Company makes specified monthly contributions towards employee provident fund to Government administered provident fund scheme which is a defined contribution plan.
+A defined contribution plan is a post-employment benefit plan under which an entity pays specified contributions to a separate entity and has no obligation to pay any further amounts.
+The Company makes specified monthly contributions towards Government administered provident fund scheme and Employee State Insurance Scheme in India which are defined contribution plans.
 The Company’s contribution is recognised as an expense in the Statement of Profit and Loss during the period in which the employee renders the related service.

-The undiscounted amount of short-term employee benefits and discounted amount of long term employee benefit, expected to be paid in exchange for the services rendered by employees, are recognised during the period when the employee renders the service.
+The undiscounted amount of short-term employee benefits and discounted amount of long term employee benefit, expected to be paid in exchange for the services rendered by employees, is recognised during the period when the employee renders the service.
+These benefits also include performance incentives.

 Costs incurred during the research phase of a project are expensed when incurred.
 Costs incurred in the development phase are recognised as an intangible asset in accordance with policy defined in 3.6.

 The Company declares and pays dividends in Indian rupees.
-Final dividend and interim dividend on equity shares are recorded as a liability on approval by the shareholders and on declaration by the Company's Board of Directors respectively.
-Dividends declared by the Company are based on profits available for distribution.
+Final dividend on equity shares is recorded as a liability on approval by the shareholders and interim dividend is recorded as a liability on the date of declaration by the Company's Board of Directors.

 Income tax expense comprises current and deferred income tax.
 Income tax expense is recognised in the Statement of Profit and Loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in other comprehensive income.
 Current income tax for current and prior periods is recognised at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the Balance Sheet date.
 Deferred income tax assets and liabilities are recognised for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.